For contributors

 Section titled “Bundlers”Vite is the primary bundler for this project.

-Other bundlers may be used, if Vite ecosystem doesn’t have a solution, or specific package requires specific tooling.
-Examples:
+Other bundlers may be used if Vite ecosystem doesn’t have a solution, or if specific package requires specific tooling.

-vite-awesome-svg-loadermeta-package usestsdownbecause no other tool was able to correctly build types for multiple entry points.docsapp uses Astro and its tooling (it’s Vite internally, but it may change in future).
+For example, docs app uses Astro and its tooling (it’s Vite internally, but this may change in future).

 Custom build scripts and/or plugins may be used in the build process.
 Ideally, custom additions to the build process should be implemented as bundler’s plugins or build lifecycle hooks.
-But plain JS scripts are OK, if it makes life easier.
+But plain JS scripts are fine if they’re suited better for the job.

 Bundle structure